-The Rye Fire/Rescue Department is led by a Fire Chief, Thomas Lambert, a part-time employee.
+The Rye Fire/Rescue Department is led by a Fire Chief, Mark Cotre au.
 It has a complement of nine full-time firefighter-EMT's and twenty-five part time or "paid on call" firefighters and EMT's.
 Several of the personnel are trained to the paramedic level.
 The ambulance generally responds with at least one firefighter-paramedic as part of the crew.
 The Rye Fire Department is staffed 24 hours a day, 7 days a week by a duty crew of at least two members who provide an initial response to fire or medical emergencies.
 In the event of a fire or other emergency, off duty and call personnel are alerted by pager and respond accordingly.